The Ultimate Guide to Credit Cards

 • Complimentary access to The Centurion Lounge

-• Enjoy a Companion Certificate on First Class, Delta Comfort+®, or Main Cabin domestic, Caribbean, or Central American roundtrip flights each year after renewal of your Card
+• Enjoy a Companion Certificate on a First Class, Delta Comfort+®, or Main Cabin round-trip flight within the U.S. and to Mexico, the Caribbean, or Central America each year after renewal of your Card

 • As a benefit of Card Membership, you can check your first bag free on Delta flights booked with your card